60 Ways To Make Life Simple Again. When we were young life was easier, right?

 Don’t try to read other people’s minds.
 Oh, and enjoy life’s simple pleasures.
 Photo by: Luis Fabres If you enjoyed this article, check out our new best-selling book.
 And get inspiring life tips and quotes in your inbox (it's free)...
 Habitforge - Forge new habits.
 Change your life!
 21 Habits of Happy People.
 Contributed by Cindy Holbrook “Happiness is a habit – cultivate it.” ~ Elbert Hubbar Happiness is one aspiration all people share.

 No one wants to be sad and depressed.
 We’ve all seen people who are always happy – even amidst agonizing life trials.
 I’m not saying happy people don’t feel grief, sorrow or sadness; they just don’t let it overtake their life.
 1. Be thankful that you woke up alive each morning.
 2. Surround yourself with happy, positive people who share your values and goals.
 3. Accept others for who they are as well as where they are in life.
 4. Keep up to date with the latest news regarding your career and hobbies.
 5. Don’t wallow in self-pity.
 6. Some statistics show that 80% of people dislike their jobs!

 7. Take the time to see the beauty around you.
 8. Don’t take yourself – or life to seriously.
+9. Holding a grudge will hurt no one but you.
+10. Develop an attitude of gratitude.
+11. Always make sure your loved ones know you love them even in times of conflict.
 How to Become an Early Riser.
 It is well to be up before daybreak, for such habits contribute to health, wealth, and wisdom. - Aristotle Are morning people born or made?

 In my case it was definitely made.
 In my early 20s, I rarely went to bed before midnight, and I’d almost always sleep in late.
 I usually didn’t start hitting my stride each day until late afternoon.
 But after a while I couldn’t ignore the high correlation between success and rising early, even in my own life. . … and the next morning, I got up just before noon.
 Hmmm… I tried again many more times, each time not getting very far with it.
 It’s hard to become an early riser using the wrong strategy.
 The most common wrong strategy is this: You assume that if you’re going to get up earlier, you’d better go to bed earlier.
 It seems there are two main schools of thought about sleep patterns.
 The second school says you should listen to your body’s needs and go to bed when you’re tired and get up when you naturally wake up.

 Here are some strategies I use for coping with a lousy day: 1.
 Resist the urge to “treat” yourself .
 Often, the things we choose as “treats” aren’t good for us.